WihanNimb/Bonmoja/README.md

   While the services are not currently wired together, the deployed infrastructure lays the groundwork for easily connecting application logic in future iterations (e.g., ECS consuming from SQS, writing to DynamoDB).

 This rationale reflects a balance between best practices, simplicity, and clarity — suitable for demonstrating infrastructure skills without overengineering.

+## ⚠️ Known Limitations

+ECS Fargate CI/CD deployment via GitHub Actions is not fully testable in LocalStack due to unsupported features like ALB and service-linked roles.
+However, the pipeline is included and production-ready for AWS.